 Just below the elbow joint, the head of the radius bone, which is much narrower than the end of the ulna next to it, fills a cavity in the ulna called the radial notch.
 Cylindrical in shape, the radial head is held in place against the radial notch by a ring-shaped ligament called the annular ligament and can pivot either direction in this notch.
 The joint formed by these bones against one another is known as the proximal radioulnar joint.

 Similarly, at the place where the head of the ulna meets the end of the radius above the wrist is a nearly identical joint called the distal radioulnar joint.
 Here, the ulnar head fits into a depression on the radius called the ulnar notch.
 As with the proximal joint, the ulna pivots within this notch to produce the motion of forearm pronation.

-During forearm pronation, the radius bone is pulled across the front side of the ulna bone until the two bones form an elongated X and the palm is facing backwards, when the arm is hanging at one’s side, or downward, when the elbow is bent to 90 degrees.
+During forearm pronation, the radius bone is pulled across the front side of the ulna bone until the two bones form an elongated X and the palm is facing backward, when the arm is hanging at one’s side, or downward, when the elbow is bent to 90 degrees.
 The muscles that produce this action are the pronator teres in the upper forearm and the pronator quadratus in the lower forearm, muscles that cross the anterior or front side of the forearm diagonally.
 When they contract, they pivot the radius medially, or toward the body when the arm is hanging at one’s side.
 A muscle that assists in forearm pronation is the flexor carpi radialis, a flexor of the wrist joint.